Popular support for militants complicates Pakistan crackdown

 Such support complicates Prime Minister Imran Khan's latest crackdown on militant groups, including Jaish-e-Mohammed.
 In recent days, Khan has ordered the takeover of assets and property of dozens of banned militant organizations that operate in Pakistan.

-"Jaish-e-Mohammad is not a terrorist group, they just want to spread Islam," said Tahir Zia, a gray-bearded resident of Bahawalpur, a city whose 18th-century founders claim to be direct descendants of Islam's Prophet Mohammad.
+"Jaish-e-Mohammad is not a terrorist group, they just want to spread Islam," said Tahir Zia, a gray-bearded shopkeeper in Bahawalpur, a city whose 18th-century founders claim to be direct descendants of Islam's Prophet Mohammad.

 Kashmir is split between Pakistan and India and claimed by both in its entirety.
 The region has been the flashpoint of two wars between the South Asian neighbors as well as several lower-level face-offs.

 The latest confrontation began Feb.
-14 when a suicide bombing in Indian Kashmir killed 40 Indian soldiers.
+14, when a suicide bombing in Indian-controlled Kashmir killed 40 Indian soldiers.
 Jaish-e-Mohammad, which is based in Pakistan, claimed responsibility, even though the attacker was identified as an Indian Kashmiri militant.
-The bombing escalated tensions between India and Pakistan, with India launching an airstrike against suspected militant training camps.
+The bombing escalated tensions between India and Pakistan, with India launching an airstrike against suspected militant training camps inside Pakistan.
 Journalists, who visited the site hours after the bombing, said the area was a deserted forested hilltop.

 Under pressure to rein in the militants, Pakistan took over mosques and religious schools belonging to Jaish-e-Mohammad.
 Their students and teachers have been barred from talking to the media.
 Police and paramilitary rangers armed with AK-47s, now guard the group's buildings.

-The group's headquarters on the northern outskirts of Bahawalpur, a city of 2 million, are ringed by a 20-foot-high (6-meter) brick wall.
+The group's headquarters on the northern outskirts of Bahawalpur, a city of 2 million people, are ringed by a 6-meter-high (20-foot) brick wall.

 On a recent morning, several bearded men and two Pakistani police officers armed with automatic rifles turned away visitors approaching the compound's large steel gates.